hadrienbourgoin/jpg/README.md

-Small ruby script to run through jpg file in source folder.
+Small ruby script to run through jpg files in source folder.
 Copy all non-corrupted files into destination folder.